zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/08-sinhala-google.md

 [APZ 28.2] (# apz28.2) {# apz28.2 .ref .apz}
 Two parts.
 Materialism and depravity.
 (General Order 1 (i) (ii) 2 Two should be applied.)
 Even if these are said to be filthy.
 Bhavas are two Bhavas.
 Karma too Crisis is also rebirth.
-‘The unconscious (impure) person Did not come in lust.
+'The unconscious (impure) person Did not come in lust.
 Unattached, constant, detached dwelling with an unrestricted mind And.
 He certainly means that he crossed this gorge, that is, "Absolutely" is a positive word.
 Ogha means lust, bhavogha, dittogha,